-Therefore, GIZ India together with Department of Industrial Policy and Promotion (DIPP) in the Ministry of Commerce and Industry in India has launched a project that focuses on climate change adaptation in industrial areas in India.
+Therefore, GIZ India together with Department of Industrial Policy and Promotion (DIPP) in the Ministry of Commerce and Industry in India launched a project in 2015 that focused on climate change adaptation in industrial areas in India.

-The main objective of the project is to enable key decision-makers and planning authorities to plan and design existing and new industrial areas to be more climate-resilient.
-The main activities of the project "Climate Change Adaptation in Industrial Areas" will take place in the Indian states of Andhra Pradesh, Telangana and Gujarat with an overall duration of 4 years until April 2018.
-The project activities are spread across four work packages:
+The main objective of the project was to enable key decision-makers and planning authorities to plan and design existing and new industrial areas to be more climate-resilient.
+The main activities of the project "Climate Change Adaptation in Industrial Areas" took place in the Indian states of Andhra Pradesh, Telangana and Gujarat with an overall duration of 4 years until April 2018.
+The project activities were spread across four work packages:

 - risk analysis and methodology;